sde-coursepack/sde-coursepack.github.io/modules/code quality/_posts/2000-03-08-Extract-Class.md

 2) Simplifying a complex interface into a simpler interface that more precisely meets our needs
 3) Combining two similar behaviors via polymorphism by extract an abstract parent class.

-We will revisit these ideas, and the idea of polymorphism and the Single Reponsibility Principle throughout our design unit.
+We will revisit these ideas, and the idea of polymorphism and the Single Responsibility Principle throughout our design unit.